PhaserEditor2D/PhaserEditor/docs/v2/workbench.rst

    * - **Scale Auto Center**
      - Automatically center the canvas within the parent?
    * - **Language**
      - The language to be used to code the game: JavaScript or TypeScript.
-In both cases the project will be configured to be compatible with Visual Studio Code
+In both cases the project will be configured to be compatible with |vscode|_

 Project structure